-While the jury has yet to make a decision on whether or not Campaign Budget Optimization (CBO) will hurt a campaign’s performance, it has been recommended by internal sources at Facebook as a lever to consider pulling when the Clear History feature takes the stage.
+While the jury has yet to make a decision on whether or not Campaign Budget Optimization (CBO) will hurt a campaign’s performance, it has been recommended by internal sources at Facebook as a lever to consider pulling now that Off-Facebook Activity has taken the stage.

 As Facebook defines it, CBO is a way of optimizing the distribution of campaign budget across your campaign’s ad sets that “…automatically and continuously finds the best active opportunities for results across your ad sets.”

 Although the advertiser can set minimum and maximum budgets by ad set, CBO will essentially help ensure the full budget is spent by distributing the campaign’s budget as it sees fit.

 The inherent goal of CBO, as Facebook puts it, is to maximize a campaign’s results (and its corresponding cost) as it relates to the set event optimization.

 If your bid strategy is optimizing towards link clicks or landing page views, then you’d want to stay away from CBO.
 Optimizing towards impressions, though, will help ensure that the budget is spent thanks to the fact that CBO operates in real-time.

 That said, CBO would be one of the last resorts I’d use to combat the impact of Off-Facebook Activity’s rollout.

 If you’re running lower funnel campaigns, you may want to consider this last lever worth mentioning.
 Low-funnel strategies commonly target more refined audiences, in both character and size – both of which reduce inventory.

 For campaigns with niche or high-value products with fewer purchases, you may want to consider moving your “conversion” event up the funnel.